ysbaddaden/earl/README.md

 random `raise "chaos monkey"` into the `Producer#call` loop.
 The error will be logged, the producer restarted and the application continue running.

+#### Dynamic Supervisor

+Identical to `Earl::Supervisor` but monitors a dynamic list of agents that can be started and stopped at any time during the application lifetime.
+If a monitored agent crashes, it will be restarted, but if it returns normally it will be removed from the monitoring list.

 #### Pool

 The `Earl::Pool(A, M)` agent spawns a fixed size list of agents of type `A`, to